att-pace/PMT-Styles/README.md

 # PMT Styles

-Color and icon styles for the Power Management Tool
+Simple single-page site displaying the color and icon styles for the Power Management Tool.
+To view the site, visit:

 https://sneelz.github.io/PMT-Styles/